 English Language Requirement

-Prospective students for whom english is not their native language may need to confirm proficiency with the International English Language Testing System (IELTS).
-Visit RCSI for requirements, exceptions and test centres.
+Prospective students applying for the MSc Loss & Bereavement/MSc Loss & Bereavement (Clinical Practice) for whom English is not their native language may need to arrange a test to confirm proficiency in English with the International English Language Testing System (IELTS).

-The programmes will be directed by the professional staff of Irish Hospice Foundation with core modules and inputs from the academic, hospice, and community sectors in Ireland and the United Kingdom.
+The programmes are directed by the professional staff of Irish Hospice Foundation with core modules and inputs from the academic, hospice, and community sectors in Ireland and the United Kingdom.

 How to apply

-Participants on the course will reflect a range of disciplines from clinical and non-clinical backgrounds – e.g. nurses, social workers, teachers and community, voluntary and statutory personnel.
+Participants on the course will reflect a range of disciplines from clinical (therapy, social work, psychology and non-clinical backgrounds – e.g. nurses, teachers and community, voluntary and statutory personnel.

 Year 1 fees: €5,000